FINRA Cracks Down on Faulty Variable Annuity Exchanges

 Status: State insurance regulators monitor the solvency of insurance companies offering annuities and have strict rules in place, some of which are derived from NAIC model laws and regulations.
 The NAIC encourages states to adopt model laws and regulations designed to inform and protect annuity consumers.
 The NAIC Annuity Disclosure Model Regulation establishes standards for the disclosure of certain information about annuity contracts to protect consumers and foster consumer education.
 The NAIC Suitability in Annuity Transactions Model Regulation sets forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products to ensure the insurance needs and financial objectives of consumers are appropriately met at the time of the transaction.

 The NAIC Life Actuarial (A) Task Force is charged with identifying, investigating and developing solutions to actuarial problems in the life insurance industry.
-For 2017, the Task Force is charged with reviewing and recommending changes to Actuarial Guideline XLIII (AG43).
-The NAIC Life Insurance Illustration Issues (A) Working Group will continue in 2017 to explore how the narrative summary required by Section 7B of the Life Insurance Illustrations Model Regulation (#582) can be enhanced to promote consumer readability and understandability, including how they are designed, formatted and accessed by consumers.
-This working group will also evaluate the policy summary required by Section 5A (2) of the Life Insurance Disclosure Model Regulation (#580) for possible revision.
+The Task Force is currently reviewing and recommending changes to Actuarial Guideline XLIII (AG43).
+The NAIC Life Insurance Illustration Issues (A) Working Group is continuing to explore how the narrative summary required by Section 7B of the Life Insurance Illustrations Model Regulation (#582) can be enhanced to promote consumer readability and understandability, including how they are designed, formatted and accessed by consumers.
+This working group is also evaluating the policy summary required by Section 5A (2) of the Life Insurance Disclosure Model Regulation (#580) for possible revision.